-Soybeans: China and EU’s secret weapon against Trump’s tariff wars?
+Soya beans: China and EU’s secret weapon against Trump’s tariff wars?

 Trump’s latest tariffs put a 20 percent levy on all EU goods.
 The tariff rate is 104 percent for Chinese goods.

-The EU’s actions will target US aluminium and steel products, as well as American agricultural imports – key among them being soybeans.
+The EU’s actions will target US aluminium and steel products, as well as American agricultural imports – key among them being soya beans.

-One of America’s biggest imports globally, could soy prove to be Washington’s Achilles heel that trading partners, including the EU and China, use to hit back effectively?
+One of America’s biggest imports globally, could soya prove to be Washington’s Achilles heel that trading partners, including the EU and China, use to hit back effectively?

-Here’s what to know about what a soybean trade war could mean – and why it could be a big deal for the US, economically and politically:
+Here’s what to know about what a soya bean trade war could mean – and why it could be a big deal for the US, economically and politically:

-Why is soy so important for the US?
+Why is soya so important for the US?

-Soy, in the form of whole beans, animal feed, or oil, is a cornerstone of the US agricultural industry and represents one of America’s biggest agricultural revenue earners.
+Soya, in the form of whole beans, animal feed, or oil, is a cornerstone of the US agricultural industry and represents one of America’s biggest agricultural revenue earners.

 It accounts for about 0.6 percent of GDP.
-The US has more than 500,000 soybean producers, according to the Department of Agriculture’s Census of Agriculture.
-That includes at least 223,000 full-time jobs supported by the soybean industry, according to a 2023 report for the National Oilseed Processors Association and the United Soybean Board.
+The US has more than 500,000 soya bean producers, according to the Department of Agriculture’s Census of Agriculture.
+That includes at least 223,000 full-time jobs supported by the soya bean industry, according to a 2023 report for the National Oilseed Processors Association and the United Soybean Board.

 The industry is worth $124bn in the US – that’s more than the entire economy of Kenya or Bulgaria.

-Although local demand for soy in the US is growing, exports form the basis of the crop’s success.
-The US is presently the second-largest exporter of soybeans globally, selling more than half its yield to about 80 countries.
+Although local demand for soya in the US is growing, exports form the basis of the crop’s success.
+The US is presently the second-largest exporter of soya beans globally, selling more than half its yield to about 80 countries.

-Who does the US export soybeans to?
+Who does the US export soya beans to?

-Soybeans contributed more than $27bn of US annual exports in 2023, according to data from the Observatory of Economic Complexity (OEC), an open-source data visualisation platform.
+Soya beans contributed more than $27bn of US annual exports in 2023, according to data from the Observatory of Economic Complexity (OEC), an open-source data visualisation platform.

 That’s more than any other agricultural export.

-China, which imports $15bn of US soybeans, is by far the most important market, followed by the EU – and especially Germany, Spain and the Netherlands, which buy about $2bn worth of the oilseed.
+China, which imports $15bn of US soya beans, is by far the most important market, followed by the EU – and especially Germany, Spain and the Netherlands, which buy about $2bn worth of the oilseed.

 Yet, both China and the EU are now at the heart of a global pushback against Trump’s tariffs.
 They were both on the “worst offender” list of countries hit by a barrage of tariff hikes announced by Trump last week.
 The list included countries that Washington claimed were unfairly taxing US goods in their countries.